 Yes, J.K.
 Rowling is British.
 So, why is the inspiration for Hogwarts rumored to be in Portugal?
 Well, Rowling taught English in the city of Porto for several years.
 And while there, she was a regular customer of Livraria Lello, a stunning bookstore whose grand staircases inspire all who enter—perhaps even the author of the best-selling book series of all-time.
 Whether you’re a Potterhead looking to verify the rumors or a bibliophile in search of first editions, this spectacular bookstore is not to be missed.

-Pro tip: You can’t blame a bookstore for profiting from publicity—be prepared to pay €5 to enter the store (but this value will be deducted from any purchase you make).
+Be prepared to pay €5 to enter the store (this value will be deducted from any purchase you make).

 Throughout Portugal, you’ll notice beautiful and vibrantly painted tiles called azulejos.
 In the 15th century, much of Portugal was under Moorish control—and azulejos are a lasting legacy of this period.

 From entire houses tiled with blue-and-white geometric patterns to the large tiled murals in Portugal’s metro stations, building with azulejos is a Moorish artform very much alive in modern Portugal.
 Get your camera ready and capture your favorite azulejos as you tour the country.
-Or to learn more about their historical significance, visit Lisbon’s Museu Nacional do Azulejo.
+Or to learn more about their historical significance, locals suggest paying a visit Lisbon’s Museu Nacional do Azulejo.